-In the very beginning, becoming a new pet owner can be stressful.
-If you just purchased a chinchilla, you may even be curious if they can get wet or not.
+If you just purchased a chinchilla, you may be curious about how you bathe a chinchilla and if they can get wet or not.

-Well, now after owning a chinchilla for quite some time and some diligent research, here is what I can tell you on this topic
+I have now owned my chinchilla for 5+ years and here is what I can tell you on this topic.

-I want to cover everything you need to know about chinchillas getting wet, the harm it can cause and what to do instead.
+Otherwise, provide me those 2 minutes and I will cover everything you need to know about chinchillas getting wet, the harm it can cause, and what to do instead.

-Hopefully, by the end of this post, you have a clear understanding of the dangers of getting a chinchilla wet.
+Hopefully, by the end of this post, you will have a clear understanding of the dangers of getting a chinchilla wet and how to keep your chinchilla’s hygiene in top shape the correct way.

 First and foremost, chinchillas and water do not get along very well.